Desert X

 History

 The first Desert X took place in 2017 and included 16 artists who created works for locations from Whitewater Preserve to Coachella.
 The exhibition and each of the artists received grand acclaim.
-The second edition, in 2019, featured 18 artists whose works again stretched across the Valley but this time venturing to its southern reaches with installations around, in, and on the Salton Sea.
-In 2020, the organization engaged in its first exhibition outside the United States and helped realize a project in the AlUla desert of Saudi Arabia bringing together artists from across that region as well as those from Europe and the U.S. In 2021, with a global pandemic and racial and political protests as backdrops, Desert X 2021 offered an exhibition of 12 works for our time.
+Since then, a total of 4 biennial exhibitions have taken place in the Coachella Valley, welcoming an audience of over 1.7M.
+Since 2020, the organization has engaged in exhibitions outside the United States and helped establish the Desert X AlUla exhibition, in the desert of Saudi Arabia bringing together artists from across that region as well as those from Europe and the U.S.

 Acknowledgment of Native Land